Bonding, Structure, and Resonance

 Level 3 – Building on “Level 1” concepts like bonding and geometry, we can start to examine slightly larger molecules, and start with the simplest “functional group” (if you want to call it that) – alkanes.
 Importantly, line diagrams are introduced to show the structure of alkanes, and we learn about structural isomers, the energies of different molecular shapes (conformations) and the properties of cycloalkanes.
 Reactions are generally limited to free-radical halogenation of alkanes (alkyl halides are important for substitution/elimination in Level 5).
 The structure, bonding and geometry of alkenes (but not their reactions) is often covered at this point as well.

 These (arbitrary) levels 2 and 3 are actually pretty interchangeable in terms of the order in which they’re covered.
-I chose to put “electron flow” on the bottom because the conformations/cycloalkanes/alkanes chapters flow naturally into stereochemistry – “geometric isomers” (e.g. cis/trans isomers in cycloalkanes and alkenes) being the prime example.
+“Electron flow” goes on the bottom because the conformations/cycloalkanes/alkanes chapters flow naturally into stereochemistry – “geometric isomers” (e.g. cis/trans isomers in cycloalkanes and alkenes) being the prime example.

-Level 4– Now comes the chapter on stereochemistry, which is, in my opinion, the key theme of Org 1, since so many of the reactions learned in subsequent chapters will use the concepts introduced here.
+Level 4– Now comes the chapter on stereochemistry, which is probably the key theme of Org 1, since so many of the reactions learned in subsequent chapters will use the concepts introduced here.
 Here, the consequences of the three-dimensional nature of organic molecules are first demonstrated, and we learn about stereoisomers.
 Seeing molecules in 3 dimensions from their depiction on a 2-dimensional page is a struggle for many introductory students.
 If you start struggling here – as many do – get help now, because if you wait, it might be too late.

 Level 5 – Three key classes of reactions are covered at this level – reactions of alkenes, nucleophilic substitution, and elimination.
 The order in which these topics are covered varies considerably from course to course.